dobriban/stat-431-project/README.md

   - estimating the economic impact and losses due to the virus (e.g., increase in unemployment rate, decrease in rate of growth of GDP)
   - evaluating the impact on the stock market (e.g., assessing the magnitude of the crash)

 Other aspects: feel free to choose other aspects if you are interested.
+Moreover, you are free to supplement your work by looking at other readings.

+### Special notes
+ - of course, it will may be hard to do summaries at the highest quality.
+However, before anyone accuses us of being dilettantes, it is important to remember that the goal of this project is an exercise of your critical reading & understanding skills.
+And specifically, it is about practicing your knowledge of statistics to wade through primary sources, to sort out fact and fiction about a critically important problem.

 ## Instructions: